Back to blog

 2. CC&Rs (Covenants, Conditions & Restrictions)

-What it is: The master governing document for the community.
-CC&Rs set the rules for what homeowners can and can't do with their property — architectural standards, use restrictions, pet policies, rental limitations, and more.
+The master governing document for the community.
+CC&Rs set the rules for what homeowners can and can't do with their property, covering architectural standards, use restrictions, pet policies, rental limitations, and more.

-Why it matters: Buyers need to know what rules they're agreeing to.
-Lenders review CC&Rs for red flags like excessive litigation rights or restrictions that affect marketability.
-Title companies need them to identify any recorded covenants that affect the property.
+Buyers need to know what rules they're signing up for.
+Lenders review CC&Rs for red flags like excessive litigation rights or restrictions that hurt marketability.
+Title companies need them to identify any recorded covenants affecting the property.

-Who provides it: Usually included in the resale package from the management company.
-Also recorded with the county recorder's office, so they can be obtained independently if needed.
+Usually included in the resale package from the management company.
+They're also recorded with the county recorder's office, so you can get them independently if you have to.

 Timeline: Comes with the resale package, typically 5-10 business days.

 What to watch for: Amendments.
 The original CC&Rs might be 20 years old, but there could be five amendments that change key provisions.
-Make sure you have all recorded amendments, not just the original document.
+I can't tell you how many times I've seen someone rely on the original document and miss an amendment that rewrote the rental restrictions two years ago.
+Make sure you have every recorded amendment, not just the original.

 3. HOA Financial Statements and Budget

-Why it matters: A financially unstable HOA is a risk for everyone.
-If the HOA can't pay its bills, common areas deteriorate, insurance lapses, and special assessments follow.
-Lenders care about this a lot — Fannie Mae and Freddie Mac have specific requirements around HOA financial health for condo financing.
+A financially unstable HOA is a risk for everyone involved.
+If the HOA can't pay its bills, common areas fall apart and special assessments follow.
+Lenders care about this a lot.
+Fannie Mae and Freddie Mac have specific requirements around HOA financial health for condo financing, and they're not flexible about it.

 Typical cost: Bundled with the resale package.